dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Adobe Products don't always work
   * Some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
   * Do note these fixes just disables functionality, they're not really fixes
-* Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
+* Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, VMware)
   * VirtualBox works fine as it doesn't use AppleHV
   * VMware 10 and older can work as well
   * Parallels 13.1.0 and older are known to work as well
 * Docker broken
   * Docker toolbox is the only solution as it's based off of VirtualBox, many features are unavailable with this version
-* Xcode AppleWatch simulator is broken in Catalina
+* Xcode Apple Watch simulator is broken in Catalina
   * Mojave works fine
 * IDA Pro won't install
   * There's an Intel specific check in the installer, app itself is likely fine